Amanskywalker/Quiz-Analyzer/README.md

 Requirement:

--PHP >= 5.5.9
+- PHP >= 5.5.9

--Apache server
+- Apache server

--MYSQL server
+- MYSQL server

 Instructions how to set the server: